grafana/grafana/docs/sources/developers/plugins/_index.md

 The following topics give you an idea of what to expect from this guide:

 - **[Get started with plugins](get-started-with-plugins/)** - The easiest way to start developing Grafana plugins is to use the [Create-plugin](https://www.npmjs.com/package/@grafana/create-plugin) tool.
-Use it to get your plugin up and running as fast as possible.
-- **[Introduction to plugin development](introduction-to-plugin-development/)** - Ground yourself by learning the key concepts involved in Grafana plugin development.
-For example, learn about frontend and backend development processes, data frames, and error handling.
+- **[Introduction to plugin development](introduction-to-plugin-development/)** - Ground yourself by learning the key concepts involved in Grafana plugin development: frontend and backend development processes, data frames, error handling, and more.
 - **[Create a Grafana plugin](create-a-grafana-plugin)** - If you're already familiar with plugin creation basics, then it's time to dive deeper into specific development scenarios.
 You'll find tutorials for creating panel plugins, data source plugins, and more.
 - **[Migrate a plugin](migration-guide)** - Learn how to upgrade from a previous version of a Grafana plugin, rewrite an old Angular plugin in React, or update to a newer version.
-- **[Publish a Grafana plugin](publish-a-plugin/)**  - Here you'll find what you need to know if you want to publish a plugin to the Grafana Catalog, including publishing criteria, signing process, and publishing.
+- **[Publish a Grafana plugin](publish-a-plugin/)**  -  Learn about publishing a plugin to the Grafana plugin catalog, including publishing criteria, signing process, and publishing.
 - **[Legacy plugins](legacy/)** - If you find yourself needing to work with Legacy plugins, check here for recommendations.
 - **[Reference](reference/)** - Description of the `plugin.json` schema and plugin metadata.